Skip to content

 EMDR is a safe form of therapy and we proceed with caution.
 That is why we want to gain insight into your resilience and social network.
 After all, many feelings can be triggered and it is important that you have a safety net.
 For this reason, we always conduct an intake interview before we start EMDR.

-If this is not the case, we will explore other options together.
-In all cases, you will be one step closer to the solution.
-In addition to the traditional method using our fingers, we now also work with a lamp, sound and vibrations.
+If this (EMDR option) is not the case, we will explore other treatment options together.
+In all cases, you will be one step closer to a solution.
+In addition to the traditional method using our fingers, we now also use a light, sound and vibrations.

 How many sessions are required?

-This depends on the complexity.
-In the case of a single trauma, sometimes even an intake and one EMDR session are sufficient.
-The natural processing process is then restarted and continues automatically.
-More complex or multiple traumas often require several sessions.
-In this case, the trauma consists of a single memory network made up of multiple events.
+So this depends on the complexity of the case.
+For a single trauma, an initial assessment and two EMDR sessions are sometimes sufficient.
+The natural processing mechanism is then restarted and continues to work automatically.
+In the case of more complex or multiple traumas, several sessions are often required.
+In this case, the trauma consists of a single memory network built up from multiple events.
 Nevertheless, most people notice fundamental differences after the first session.
-The emotional charge, sadness and pain are reduced.
-Avoidance and procrastination are broken through.
+The emotional burden, sadness and pain lessen.
+Avoidance and procrastination are overcome.

 Our rates